MGA2 02-18

 Gene Organization in prokaryotes and a range of eukaryotes

-Prokaryotic bacteria lack introns.
+Prokaryotic bacteria lack introns, though coding sequence may be separated.
 Eukaryotic yeast have an exon / intron structure, with the majority of the genome in exons.
 The human genome has about ten times the DNA content as that of Drosophila.
-However, humans do not have a substantially larger number of coding genes than Drosophila: humans genes are more spread out over more chromosomes, and typically have a higher proportion of introns.
+However, humans have only about twice the number of protein-coding genes as Drosophila.
+Genes in humans and other vertebrates are more spread out over more chromosomes, and typically have a higher proportion of introns.

 .